Bargello (Middle Ages)

 In the Middle Ages, bargello was the name attributed to the military captain in charge of maintaining order during periods of revolt, often having dictatorial functions as regent.
 The bargello, as Capitano di Giustizia or Capitano del popolo, was present in many cities of the Italian peninsula, particularly in Florence and in Rome.

-The term bargello was taken by extension from the palace where the captain of justice was located and the prison were criminals were kept.
+The term bargello was taken by extension from the palace where the captain of justice was located and the prison where criminals were kept.
 In Florence the bargello was chosen among foreign people, calling them from another city, in the same way as the Podestà.